BikramJagdev/BikramJagdev/README.md

 Here are some ideas to get you started:

 - 🔭 I'm currently working on ...
-- 🌱 I'm currently learning MERN stack Development at [masai school](https://www.masaischool.com/).
+- 🌱 I'm currently working as a MEAN stack Developer at [vertofx](https://www.vertofx.com/).
 - 👯 I'm looking to collaborate on ...
 - 🤔 I'm looking for help with ...
 - 💬 Ask me about ...